Teddy Reig: Temperament

-Though Reig was supportive of musicians, he was legendarily hot-tempered, argumentative and belligerent with those in (and out of) the business.
+Though Reig was supportive of musicians, he was hot-tempered, argumentative and belligerent with those in (and out of) the business.
 Because of his height, girth, and propensity for yelling loudly, he could be extremely intimidating and often prevailed in getting what he wanted.
 "The only time I saw Teddy scared was when we were mixing the Basie Beatles album out in California at the TTG Studios," recalled MGM-Verve producer Peter Spargo.
 "All of a sudden, Frank Zappa walked in.
 Teddy took one look at him and ran out of the room saying, 'What is that?'
 Zappa just wanted to hear [Basie's] band, but he looked so weird that Teddy didn't know what to make of him!"

 Some questioned Reig's integrity and taste.
 When Sarah Vaughan signed with Roulette in 1960, Reig became her producer.
 Jazz historian Gary Giddins considers many of her Roulette recordings to be the worst of Vaughan's career.
-"Reig … loved jazz as played by Basie and dollars any way they came," wrote Giddins.
+"Reig ... loved jazz as played by Basie and dollars any way they came," wrote Giddins.
 "That, at least, is the received wisdom about Vaughan's three years at the label, which she did nothing to dispel.
 At Basie's funeral service, she sat next to Billy Eckstine and giggled with mild embarrassment as [Eckstine] loudly encouraged Reig to rifle the coffin for any loot he might have overlooked."